NYUEngelberg/copyright-tools/README.md

 ---

-## 💻 How to Export the Code from Google AI Studio
+## 💻 How to Export the Code from Google Studio

 You can export this code as a clean, ready-to-use package directly from the AI Studio user interface: